 - You must compete at the finals to receive any prizes unless you have a doctor’s release, death in the family, etc. And then it will still be up to the board of directors to determine whether you get prizes.
 You must be at the banquet to get prizes.
 If not the board again will determine whether you should or should not.

-- We have a dress code which includes a long sleeve button up shirt and cowboy hat.
+- We have a dress code which includes a long sleeve or short sleeve button up shirt and cowboy hat.
+You may wear a cap as long as it is an OSRC cap.
 You must be dressed appropriately when you are competing in your division or you will be fined $10 for each infraction.
 This means every run you must be dressed or you can be fined every time you enter the box and or arena.
 All fines must be paid in full before you compete in the next roping.

 - Fees must be paid in full before you rope.